-Risk management is carried out by the Managing Director and the Chief Financial Officer under policies approved by the Audit and Compliance Committee and the Board.
+Risk management is carried out by the executives of the group under policies approved by the Audit and Compliance Committee and the Board.
 The Board provides directions for overall risk management, as well as policies covering specific areas.

 (a) Credit risk exposures